MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 Devices will be offered all Defender updates after the gradual release cycle completes.
 Best for datacenter machines that only receive limited updates.

-Note: This setting applies to both monthly as well as daily Defender updates and will override any previously configured channel selections for platform and engine updates.
+Note: This setting applies to both monthly and daily Defender updates and will override any previously configured channel selections for platform and engine updates.

-If you disable or do not configure this policy, the device will remain in Current Channel (Default) unless specified otherwise in specific channels for platform and engine updates.
+If you disable or don’t configure this policy, the device will remain in Current Channel (Default) unless specified otherwise in specific channels for platform and engine updates.
 Stay up to date automatically during the gradual release cycle.
 Suitable for most devices.

 Supported OS versions: Windows 10